lstritz/Carbon-Footprint-Calculator/README.md

 ![alt text](pytests_onefailed.jpg)

 Here we see an example of a failed pytest for function carbon.
 The pytest in the code has not been changed so it's failing because we entered: train, 50, Domestic.
 It was sure from the begnning that the test will fail.

+# failure at packaging
+After installing wheels and build and then running <python -m build> my package seemed to be working.
+Although it was working the name was UNKNOWN, which is not the name of my file.
+I believe the issue might be because of wrong versions of wheel or build on my machine.
+Even though i tried to uninstall and install again the name was still UNKNOWN.
+A different user downloaded the newest version of my package from GitHub and for them the package carbon_calculator seemed to work and they were able to use pip install for it.
+Isssue to be resolved.